phanxipang/fansipan/docs/advanced/retrying-requests.md

 ## Getting Started

-In order to retry a failed requests, your connector must implements `Jenky\Atlas\Contracts\RetryableInterface` interface and optionally add `Jenky\Atlas\Traits\Retryable` trait to the connector.
+In order to retry a failed requests, your connector must implements `Jenky\Atlas\Contracts\RetryableInterface` interface and optionally add `Jenky\Atlas\Traits\Retryable` trait to the connector to fullfil the contract interface.
 The `retry` method accepts the maximum number of times the request should be attempted and a retry strategy to decide if the request should be retried, and to define the waiting time between each retry.

 +++ Definition
 ```php